laurendc/nannytracker/README.md

 - Each summary shows total miles, mileage amount, and expenses for the week
 - Formatting and alignment have been improved for clarity

+## Recurring Trips

+- Recurring trips are displayed in a separate section above the regular trips
+- Each recurring trip shows the origin, destination, mileage, type, and weekday
+- Generated trips from recurring trips appear in the regular trips list
+- Recurring trips automatically generate new trips until the end of the current month
+- Converting a trip to recurring will remove the original trip and create a new recurring trip

 ## Development

 ### Running Tests